 How to get to Koh Racha Yai from Phuket:

 - On your own.
 Boats to Koh Racha Yai leave from Chalong Pier or Ra Wai Beach and take 35 min.
-You can hire a speedboat for around 8,000 TBH or 1,200 TBH per person on the ferry shuttle.
-These prices are approximate, for a return trip.
+You can hire a speedboat or the ferry shuttle.
 It is also possible to take a long-tail boat from Chalong Beach to Racha Yai, but it will take more than an hour and could be dangerous should the weather suddenly change.

 - Book a tour.
-While not as popular as the other island-hopping options from Phuket, it is possible to find organized tours to Koh Racha Yai.
-Most of them involve scuba diving, but there are also more relaxing tours more focussed on water sports, snorkeling, and beaches.
+While not as popular or well-known as the other island-hopping options from Phuket, it is possible to find organized tours to Koh Racha Yai.
+Most of them involve scuba diving, but there are also more relaxing tours more focused on water sports, snorkeling, and beaches.
 Here’s one of the best-rated Koh Racha Yai tours from Phuket.
 It actually visits two white-sand islands near Phuket – Racha Island and Coral Island (see below).

 Koh Racha Yai day trip from Phuket is suggested by Jeanne from Learning to Breathe Abroad.

 5. Coral Island – Koh He

 Ko He (also Koh Hay or Koh Hae) or in English Coral Island, is located nearest to Phuket from all the islands in this selection.
 Despite that, it’s not hard to find places that are not yet completely overrun with tourists.
 It’s a great getaway for those looking to visit a white-sand blue-sea island near Phuket.

 Coral Island is famous for its big variety of water sports and activities like diving and snorkeling.
 The place to be on Coral Island is the white-sand Long Beach, but it can get really crowded with day-trippers from Phuket.
 A better option for those looking to escape the crowds a bit more is Banana Beach, just 10-15 minutes walking distance.